scriptingislife/becksteadn.github.io/about.md

 layout: page
 ---

-I am a computing security student at Rochester Institute of Technology.
-I write a python script for everything I do.
-I run a virtualized homelab for sysadmin and networking practice.
-This blog is a record of things I've learned through school, competitions, and projects.
+I am a security analyst with a mind for automation.
+I love exploring new things in the cloud and catching interesting activity in my honeypots.

 [Get my resume](/res/resume.pdf)